1. Do I need to mix the solution?

 8. How can I Identify the EfferCept solution in my container after I mix the product?

 Mixing jugs are available for purchase to help identify your product.
-Mixing jugs come with a label and mixing instructions so you will not have any issues identifying your product.
 If you want to use your own mixing container, we would be happy to send you a label free of charge.
 Just send us an email with your address, and we will mail it out to you.

 Note: Dr. Jack Register, DVM, is a veterinarian located in Menomonie, WI, specializing in dairy cattle mastitis.